Following the meme…

 You know the scenario: you are at GUADEC talking discussing about how to

-conquer the world make GNOME even better and then you realize a great idea: what if gtranslator was able to allow you to open glade with the current UI that you are translating with the translations that you are making?
+conquer the world make GNOME even better and then you realize a great idea: what if gtranslator was able to allow you to open glade with the current UI that you are translating with the translations that you are making (( Just like the synctex gedit plugin updates evince to show you formatted LaTeX))?

 Half a year later, you don’t get that, but something really cool, a web based version of that!